How to dissolve a civil partnership in England and Wales

 You must wait for the 20-week 'reflection' period to elapse before you can progress to the next stage of the process.
 This is a safeguard built into the system to enable people to adjust to the news and to make arrangements for any children and finances.

 After this 'cooling-off' period, and for sole applications, once the court has registered your ex’s response.
-You can apply for the Conditional Order.
-This is were a Judge confirms whether or not your entitled to a dissolution of your civil partnership.
+You can apply for the conditional order.
+This is where a judge confirms whether or not you're entitled to a dissolution of your civil partnership.

 Step 4: Sort out the finances: (optional but advised)

-Once you receive your Conditional Order pronouncement date and the subsequent certificate, you will be able to formalise any financial arrangements you have reached through applying for a consent order (or financial order).
+Once you receive your conditional order pronouncement date and the subsequent certificate, you will be able to formalise any financial arrangements you have reached by applying for a consent order (or financial order).

 Tip: Read our top tips for negotiating a fair financial settlement in our guide here.